Development Process

 Continuous Improvement

 Every process can be improved.
 The Stream Team owns the process end-to-end from idea to satisfied customers so they have the necessary authority to make changes to the way they work.
 But like product development, not every idea delivers the expected benefits.
-Product Teams define a process vision for how they want teams to work and the Stream Teams reuse their discovery, design and delivery skills to identify the improvements they believe will deliver the best benefits and validate their improvements.
+Product Teams define a process vision for how they want teams to work and the Stream Teams reuse their research, design and delivery skills to identify the improvements they believe will deliver the best benefits and validate their improvements.
 They then iterate on their process until they achieve the expected improvements.